-Spring and summer 2023 are offering a variety of delightful outdoor adventures which include everything from blooming flowers to sparkling beaches.
-A quintessential experience to add to your list is the NSW Canola Trail which creates breathtaking golden vistas as far as the eye can see.
-It’s a 4-hour drive from Sydney but worth the effort for the rich experiences along the way that include everything from small towns to excellent views.
-Spanning the NSW Riverina towns of Junee, Coolamon and Temora, the canola fields burst with bright, yellow flowers for a fleeting period of time every year during spring.
+Spring and summer 2025 are offering a variety of delightful outdoor adventures which include everything from blooming flowers to sparkling beaches.
+A quintessential warm-weather experience to add to your list is the NSW Canola Trail, where you can enjoy breathtaking golden vistas as far as the eye can see.
+It’s a 4-hour drive from Sydney, but well worth the effort for the rich experiences along the way, including everything from quaint small towns to serene countryside views.
+Spanning the NSW Riverina towns of Junee, Coolamon, and Temora, the canola fields burst with bright, yellow flowers for a fleeting period of time every year during spring.

 Canola Trail, NSW

-There are plenty of reasons to plan a trip to the countryside to see these fields of gold and don’t let the long drive deter you.
-On the way, you’ll find small-towns and some lovely historic sites and things to do with the whole family.
+Don’t let the long drive deter you; there are plenty of reasons to plan a trip to the countryside to see these fields of gold.
+On the way, you’ll find small-towns and some lovely heritage sites and plenty of family-friendly fun.

-Just a little further down the road, you’ll find Coolamon, a quaint country town filled with charm.
-Things to do include Coolamon Cheese Co. for lovers of all things cheese and The Coolamon Fire Museum which is home to a wide variety of firefighting memorabilia run by collector and ex-firefighter Chris Berry.
+Further afield, you’ll find Coolamon, a quaint country town packed with charm.
+Highlights include Coolamon Cheese Co for lovers of all things cheese, and The Coolamon Fire Museum, which is home to a wide variety of firefighting memorabilia run by collector and ex-firefighter Chris Berry.

 Read more about NSW’s Canola Trail here and plan a visit while you still can.